 - Benefiting from employer-aided pension/retirement plans, thereby adding costs to the collective social security system.

-- Contributing to the unemployment insurance system, making it harder for the government support able-bodied workers in times of need.
+- Contributing to the unemployment insurance system, making it harder for the government to support able-bodied workers in times of need.

 - Benefiting from continuous on-the-job training and experience that makes them marketable to current and future employers.